Hasner Law | Workers' Compensation | July 3, 2018

 However, even after deductions from a settlement, many people are left with enough benefits to cover their losses so that their workplace injury does not destroy their financial situation.
 If this is the case regarding your claim, it may likely be in your best interests to sign the agreement.
 You always want to discuss your particular situation with a lawyer before you sign, though.

-Contact Our Savannah Workers’ Compensation Lawyer for More Information
+Contact Our Savannah Workers’ Compensation Lawyer at Hasner Law PC for More Information